micromark/common-markup-state-machine/readme.md

 The <a id="input-character" href="#input-character">**input character**</a> is the first character in the [input stream][input-stream] that has not yet been consumed.
 Initially, the input character is the first character in the input.
-Finally, if all character are consumed, the input character is a [EOF][ceof].
+Finally, if all character are consumed, the input character is an [EOF][ceof].

 Any occurrences of U+0009 CHARACTER TABULATION (HT) in the [input stream][input-stream] is represented by that character and 0-3 [VIRTUAL SPACE][cvs] characters.